block-open-source/goose/README.md

 assesses what you need and generates required code or modifications.
 You are in charge: Do you prefer Goose to make a draft, or complete the change entirely?
 Do you prefer to work in a terminal or in your IDE?

-Doing our work requires a lot of tools, like Jira, GitHub, Slack, as well APIs for infrastructure and data pipelines.
+Doing our work requires a lot of tools like Jira, GitHub, Slack, as well APIs for infrastructure and data pipelines.
 Goose handles all of these, and is extensible.
 Goose can run anything invokable by a shell command, Python or a plugin.

 Like semi-autonomous driving, Goose handles the heavy lifting, allowing you to focus on other priorities.
 Simply set it